A Question of Sport: 50 Not Out

 On 3 January 2020, Sue Barker presented a 50th-anniversary special.
 Matt Dawson captained a team composed of Laura Davies and Beth Tweddle, while Phil Tufnell led Ally McCoist and Martin Offiah.
 Dawson's team won, the 1,255th episode, by 19 points to 16.

 Theme tune

 There have been four theme tunes over the years.
 The current theme was introduced in the mid-1980s and has been remixed and updated several times since that time, most recently in 2021.

 Cancellation

-Following the programme producers' decision in 2021 to "refresh" the show by introducing a new host (Paddy McGuiness), Team Captains, and revising the structure of the quiz, there was an ensuing drop-off in audience figures.
+Following the programme producers' decision in 2021 to "refresh" the show by introducing a new host (Paddy McGuinness), Team Captains, and revising the structure of the quiz, there was an ensuing drop-off in audience figures.
 In December 2023, after two series of the revamped production, the BBC announced a decision to "shelve" the programme citing "inflation and funding challenges".
 The BBC did not rule out a future return of the programme.